sammuelyee/docs/faqs.md

 ### Why is my infowindow showing an error?

 If you're working on your visualization through a connection which is behind a firewall or proxy, some requests may be blocked by it.
-If requests are blocked, some parts of your map will not load.
+If requests are blocked some parts of your map will not load.
 In some cases this can mean that the information you’re trying to show in your infowindow will not appear.

 A solution for this is to use an HTTPS connection.
 HTTPS will encrypt your data, so that your firewall or proxy won’t block those specific CartoDB requests.